adgayle/aws-saa-study-guide/saa.md

     * Firehose
         * No data retention
         * Cheaper
-        * Analysed and or sent to another device
+        * Analysed and or sent to another service
         * Sends data to S3
         * No need to worry about consumers
         * No shards